RamonReilman/website_biodock/README.md

 - A pdb file of a peptide <br>
     - This contains information about the peptide
 - A mol2 file of a ligand
-    - Moelculair information about the ligand, can be used to render it in pymol for example.
+    - Molecular information about the ligand, can be used to render it in pymol for example.

 ### Output data
 - a .dok file